 Furniture should be comfortable and cozy to enable clients to relax and feel at home while waiting for their appointments.
 And accessorize the environment with aromatherapy candles or dried flowers that give off calming and soothing scents.

-Music also will play a big part of the ambiance, too.
+Music also will play a big part in the ambiance too.
 The music can even make clients more receptive to your treatments.
-There are special spa CDs such as Woodwinds & Waterfalls, Pacifica, Dreamscapes (a BIOTONE exclusive) and more.
+There are special spa CDs such as Woodwinds & Waterfalls, Pacifica, Dreamscapes (a BIOTONE exclusive), and more.
 In fact, you may find many of your clients want to purchase a copy to continue to recreate the experience they had with you.